openvinotoolkit/model_server/demos/python_demos/rag_chatbot/README.md

 ## Build image

 Building the image with all required python dependencies is required.
-Follow the commands to build RedHat image:
+Follow the commands to build the model server with RedHat UBI image:

 ```bash
 git clone https://github.com/openvinotoolkit/model_server.git